How to Care for St. Augustine Grass: A Complete Guide

 Moving on to mowing, getting this right for a healthy, vibrant lawn is vital.
 Fear not!
 It’s easier than assembling IKEA furniture.
 First, let St. Augustine grass reach a height of about 2.5-3 inches before you bring out your mower.
 Too short, and you risk exposing the soil to sunlight – we don’t want that now, do we?

 Don’t just blindly follow the “Weekly Mow Club.”
-Your lawn is unique — like a snowflake or your grandma’s secret brownie recipe.
+Your landscaping in Augusta, GA is unique — like a snowflake or your grandma’s secret brownie recipe.
 Only mow when necessary (typically every 7-14 days).
 This also helps maintain the lush greenery everybody craves.

 Sharpening your understanding of fertilization schedules can be as simple as marking dates on a calendar.
 But let’s not kid ourselves; you didn’t pick St. Augustine grass for its low-maintenance qualities, did you?
 You chose it because you love challenges; something tells me you’re hungry for more.